PowerDocs-net/deploy/README.md

 # GitHub Action for deploying to PowerDocs

 This GitHub Action enables developers to publish their PowerShell documentations from scripts and modules to PowerDocs.
-This action builds the documentation and uploads the resulting content to your PowerDocs project.
+This action generates documentations and uploads the resulting content to your PowerDocs project.

 * [More information about PowerDocs](https://powerdocs.net)
 * [More information about this GitHub Action](https://powerdocs.net/docs/github-action)